Write a CV with no experience

 - Contact details – Make your contact details easily accessible at the top of the page

-- Profile – Start your CV will a short paragraph summarising your skills and qualifications, engaging recruiters at first glance
+- Profile – Start your CV will a short paragraph summarising your skills and qualifications, engaging recruiters to read further

 - Education – Display your qualifications, especially those most applicable to the industry you’re looking to apply to

-- Work experience – Record any voluntary experience or any part time employment
+- Work experience – If you have any, detail voluntary experience or any part time employment

 - Interests and hobbies – Look to add hobbies that document your transferable skills, providing added value to your CV